nobohan/tree-pictos/README.md

 - 0 | 3 | 4 | 5 | 6: Number of lobes and dots around the symbol
 - + | -: Convexity or concavity of the lobes
 - d^{1 | 2 | 3}_{3 | 5}: Number of dots/"degrés" per lobes.
 Optional
-- c | o : presence of a central point (p) or a central circle (o).
+- p | o : presence of a central point (p) or a central circle (o).
 Optional

-E.g.: B3d²c
+E.g.: B3d²p

 ## Usage